Twerton Park: A stadium worthy of the West (1932–1967)

-During the 1946–47 season, work went on to improve Twerton, and rubble from bombsites around the City was "dropped at the ground" ready as hardcore for the terraces and to build up the banking.
+During the 1946–47 season, work went on to improve Twerton, and rubble from bombsites around the city was "dropped at the ground" ready as hardcore for the terraces and to build up the banking.
 A refreshment hut was also approved by the Bath surveying commission.
-In 1948, work had continued on the stadium, the bank at the front of the Grandstand was finally concreted, a portion of the Popular Side closer to what is now the Bristol End, was to be cleared and moved to form a new bank, concurrently the pitch was moved westwards, to allow greater space for spectators at the Bath End and space for terracing to be built.
-At the end of May 1950, the government announced the end of petrol rationing, giving indirect access to greater amounts of timber and building materials.
-The club consequently made plans to put right some parts of the stadium which had been damaged in the war, such as repairing some of the damaged stand on The Popular Side.
-In 1956, the supporters club began work on fencing the south and west sides of the stadium, and an evergreen hedge to make it unclimbable, a pair of wide gates were erected with two ticket entrances for pedestrians, as the ground began to "take a tidier look."
+In 1948, work had continued on the stadium, the bank at the front of the Grandstand was concreted, a portion of the Popular Side closer to what is now the Bristol End, was to be cleared and moved to form a new bank, concurrently the pitch was moved westwards, to allow greater space for spectators at the Bath End and space for terracing to be built.